LincsLabs/docs/docs/lancaster/intro.md

 - Power drill and 6mm masonary drill bit (if fixing to a masonary wall)

 !!! tip
-    If you have access to a vice, it will make assembly of the plane a little easier.
+    If you have access to a bench vice, you can use this to hold the plane fusealage and make assembly a little easier.

 ## Next steps